Cosío: Name

-There are conflicting accounts on the person after which Cosío was named though it is primarily said to have been named after either Felipe Cosío, former Governor of Aguascalientes; or Luis de Cosío, who had an instrumental part in helping Cosío become a municipality.
+There are conflicting accounts on the person after whom Cosío was named; though it is primarily said to have been named after either Felipe Cosío, former Governor of Aguascalientes; or Luis de Cosío, who had an instrumental part in helping Cosío become a municipality.

 Coat of Arms

 A large outline of the letter C framing the other elements holds the town motto, "Siempre Progresando."
 At the top, a simplified illustration the landscape.
 On the left, a map of the territory with a maguey plant, a cactus, a church, main roads, and a bee representing its inhabitant's industriousness.
 On the right, a book with the symbol for writing or a torch.
 At the bottom, cultivated land with a tractor, watering equipment, and commonly cultivated crops including grapes.

 History

 Founding

 Cosío was founded December 28, 1857.

 Prior to its establishment, the area was part of neighboring municipality Rincon de Romos and belonged to the San Jacinto hacienda, owned by Pío Bermejillo.
 A tenant of the hacienda, Cornelio Acosta, asked for permission to build in the area and founded Natillas Ranch.
 Due to its positioning at the northernmost part of Aguascalientes, Natillas was used as a rest stop for those traveling between the state and the bordering state of Zacatecas.